 - Tarzan’s Treehouse is currently closed and will be receiving new theming as Adventureland Treehouse (likely to open in 2023)

-- Splash Mountain will be closing at some point in 2023 for retheming.
+- Splash Mountain closed on March 31, 2023, for retheming.
 Tiana’s Bayou Adventure is likely to open in late 2024.

 California Adventure Park